irobertson/annotation-constraints/README.md

 * **@TargetMustHaveSupertypes(Class<?>[])** issues an error when an _target element_ is annotated with the
 _target annotation_ and does not have all of the required supertypes (classes and/or interfaces).

-There is also one constrained annotation included.

-* **@NewInstanceConstructible** requires that the target type have a constructor with no arguments so that it can be constructed via `Class.newInstance()`.

 ## Adding constraint meta-annotations to existing annotations

 You may want to add a constraint meta-annotation to some annotation for which you don't control the source code.